DrakePacis/Project-Banks/README.md

 # Project Bank

 ## Overview
+A bank application where it is readily and store the data into Firebase Database.
 This is an application and requirement for the subject, Mobile Application - Laboratory.
 It is an open source code where you can download it and use it as educational purpose only.
+You can edit it as well as add some other feature for the reason that it is not yet finished.

 ## Requirements
 *   Android Studio Chipmunk | 2021.2.1 Patch 1 for Windows 64-bit (929 MiB)